 We provide a forum for BU Faculty to share their urban research with peers, students and practitioners through our Urban Research Seminar Series.

 We bring speakers of national and international prominence to Boston University, including elected officials and business and community leaders, to discuss the economic, social, environmental, and health imperatives key to successful urbanization.

 We apply policies in the real world, by working with practitioners, promoting applied learning, and examining mechanisms that enable the effective – and exceptional – delivery of basic city services.
 We host public and private workshops for practitioners and academics to create partnerships and find solutions to pressing urban challenges.

 Race, Place, and Space, co-hosted by the Initiative on Cities and the BU Arts Initiative, focuses on the ways in which racial and ethnic groups access, inhabit, occupy, shape, and are memorialized in urban contexts—as well as the ways their contemporary and historical contributions have been made invisible, disregarded, or denigrated.

-The Initiative on Cities, Boston University Diversity & Inclusion, and WBUR CitySpace present Black Boston, a recurring virtual discussion series featuring transformative Black leaders from across Greater Boston.
-The series provides a forum to examine our city’s progress toward inclusive access, equity, and opportunity—and where we still fall short.
+This completed virtual discussion series was a collaboration between the Initiative on Cities, Boston University Diversity & Inclusion, and WBUR CitySpace.
+Black Boston featured transformative Black leaders from across Greater Boston, providing a forum to examine our city’s progress toward inclusive access, equity, and opportunity—and where we still fall short.